-Our quarterly operating results have fluctuated in the past and are likely to do so in the future.
+Our operating results have fluctuated in the past and are likely to do so in future periods.
 Some of the factors that could cause our operating results to fluctuate from period to period include:

-- the status of development of pimavanserin and our other product candidates, including compounds being developed under our collaborations; - whether we generate revenues or reimbursements by achieving specified research, development or commercialization milestones under any agreements or otherwise receive potential payments under these agreements; - whether we are required to make payments due to achieving specified milestones under any licensing or similar agreements or otherwise make potential payments under these agreements; - the incurrence of preclinical or clinical expenses that could fluctuate significantly from period to period, including reimbursement obligations pursuant to our collaboration agreements; - the initiation, termination, or reduction in the scope of our collaborations or any disputes regarding these collaborations; - the timing of our satisfaction of applicable regulatory requirements; - the rate of expansion of our clinical development and other internal research and development efforts; - the effect of competing technologies and products and market developments; - · the costs associated with litigation; and - general and industry-specific economic conditions.
+- the status of development and commercialization of pimavanserin and our other product candidates, including compounds being developed under our collaborations: - whether we generate revenues or reimbursements by achieving specified research, development or commercialization milestones under any agreements or otherwise receive potential payments under these agreements; - whether we are required to make payments due to achieving specified milestones under any licensing or similar agreements or otherwise make potential payments under these agreements; - the incurrence of preclinical or clinical expenses that could fluctuate significantly from period to period, including reimbursement obligations pursuant to our collaboration agreements; - the initiation, termination, or reduction in the scope of our collaborations or any disputes regarding these collaborations; - the timing of our satisfaction of applicable regulatory requirements; - the rate of expansion of our clinical development, other internal research and development efforts, and pre-commercial and commercial efforts; - the effect of competing technologies and products and market developments; - · the costs associated with litigation; and - general and industry-specific economic conditions.

-We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as indications of our future performance.
+We believe that comparisons from period to period of our financial results are not necessarily meaningful and should not be relied upon as indications of our future performance.